Berg0162/Tacx-Dongle-VS/README.md

 - connects to **Zwift** via BLE (as a Smart Trainer peripheral)
 - connects to a **Tacx trainer** via ANT+ FE-C
 - interprets Zwift’s *virtual-gear*, *target-power*, or *gradient* messages
-- sends equivalent ANT+ commands to the legacy Tacx trainer
+- sends equivalent ANT+ commands to the older Tacx trainer

 The **Tacx-Dongle-VS** project wraps this library into a ready-to-use hardware package — the LilyGo T-Dongle-S3.